-a) Phase equilibrium experiments
+(1) Phase-equilibrium experiments.
 Starting with N.L.
 Bowen at the turn of the 20th century, many geoscientists have applied experimental studies to study the thermodynamics that control the assemblage of phases in magmas with different bulk compositions.
-For nearly a century, a large amount of data has been collected on crystal-melt stability and composition as a function of several variables (P, T, fugacities of volatile elements and oxygen, compositions of magmas, cooling rate,...).
-Much of this data is now available in databases, some in web-based portals, as is the case for the geochemical data (see for example Berman 1991; Holland and Powell 2011 or LEPR, http://lepr.ofm-research.org/YUI/access_user/login.php).
-The data sets range from crystal-melt equilibria in the mantle melting zones (e.g., see Poli and Schmidt 1995, and pMELTS database, http://melts.ofm-research.org/Database/php/index.php) to lower crustal (e.g., Muntener and Ulmer 2006; Alonso-Perez et al. 2009) and upper crustal conditions in many different settings (e.g., Johnson and Rutherford 1989; Johannes and Holtz 1996; Scaillet and Evans 1999; Costa et al. 2004; Almeev et al. 2012; Gardner et al. 2014; Caricchi and Blundy 2015).
+For nearly a century, a large amount of data has been collected on crystal-melt stability and composition as a function of several variables (P, T, fugacities of volatile elements and oxygen, compositions of magmas, cooling rate...).
+Much of these data are now available in databases, some in web-based portals, as is the case for the geochemical data (see for example Berman 1991; Holland and Powell 2011 or LEPR, http://lepr.ofm-research.org/YUI/access_user/login.php).
+The data sets range from crystal-melt equilibria in the mantle melting zones (e.g., see Poli and Schmidt 1995 to lower crustal (e.g., Muntener and Ulmer 2006; Alonso-Perez et al. 2009) and upper crustal conditions in many different settings (e.g., Johnson and Rutherford 1989; Johannes and Holtz 1996; Scaillet and Evans 1999; Costa et al. 2004; Almeev et al. 2012; Gardner et al. 2014; Caricchi and Blundy 2015).

 For shallow magma reservoirs in arcs, a third phase, volatile bubbles, is also commonly present.
 This exsolved volatile phase does not only affect the thermo-physical properties of magmas (see below) but can also impact greatly the partitioning of some volatile trace elements and therefore influence the chemical fractionation that takes place in magma reservoirs.
-Laboratory experiments have played a major role in determining the solubility of volatile phases (H2O, CO2, S, CL, F,...) as a function of pressure, temperature and melt composition (see the review by Baker and Alletti 2012 and references therein).
-Several species, such as Cl and S compounds, have a strong influence on the fractionation and transport of precious metals out of magma reservoirs, to the site of ore deposits and have therefore received a thorough attention (Scaillet et al. 1998a; Williams-Jones and Heinrich 2005; Zajacz et al. 2008; Sillitoe 2010; Fiege et al. 2014).
+Laboratory experiments have played a major role in determining the solubility of volatile phases (H2O, CO2, S, CL, F...) as a function of pressure, temperature, and melt composition [see the review by Baker and Alletti (2012) and references therein].
+Several species, such as Cl and S compounds, have a strong influence on the fractionation and transport of precious metals out of magma reservoirs to the site of ore deposits and have therefore received a thorough attention (Scaillet et al. 1998a; Williams-Jones and Heinrich 2005; Zajacz et al. 2008; Sillitoe 2010; Fiege et al. 2014).

 Chemical equilibrium between the melt and newly formed crystals or crystal rims is often a decent assumption, but this assumption breaks loose when changes taking place in the reservoir are more rapid than the equilibration timescale (see Pichavant et al. 2007).
-Such rapid changes in reservoirs' conditions can include: (1) magma recharges and partial

-(incomplete) mixing, (2) efficient physical separation of mineral and/or bubble-melt, and (3) during rapid pressure drops associated with mass withdrawal events (eruptions, dike propagation out of the chamber).
+Such rapid changes in reservoirs' conditions can include: (1) magma recharges and partial (incomplete) mixing; (2) efficient physical separation of mineral and/or bubble-melt; and (3) during rapid pressure drops associated with mass withdrawal events (eruptions, dike propagation out of the chamber).
 In these particular cases, kinetics controls the mass balance between the different phases; one therefore needs to consider diffusion of elements in silicate melts and minerals, as well as mineral and bubble growth or dissolution.
-The diffusive transport of chemical species in silicate melts is a strong function of (a) viscosity (which is a proxy for the degree of polymerization of the melt), (b) dissolved water content, and (c) to a lesser extent, oxygen fugacity (redox conditions in the magma affect speciation).
-We bring the attention of the interested readers to the review of Y. Zhang and D. Cherniak (Zhang and Cherniak 2010) for additional information on this topic.
+The diffusive transport of chemical species in silicate melts is a strong function of: (1) viscosity (which is a proxy for the degree of polymerization of the melt); (2) dissolved water content; and (3) to a lesser extent, oxygen fugacity (redox conditions in the magma affect speciation).
+We bring the attention of the interested readers to the review of Zhang and Cherniak (2010) for additional information on this topic.